Skip to main content

 • Quality Assurance

-The Financial Supervisory Authority of Norway (FSA) is responsible for the overall quality assurance (QA) review of auditors and audit firms systems in the jurisdiction, in accordance with the Act on the Financial Supervisory Authority of 1956 and the Auditors Act of 2020.
+The Financial Supervisory Authority of Norway (FSA) is responsible for the overall quality assurance (QA) review system for statutory auditors and audit firms in Norway, in accordance with the Financial Supervision Act and the Auditors Act of 2020.

 Current Status: Adopted